The Best Fairway Woods for High Handicappers & Beginners Guide

 Easiest fairway wood to launch and best looking on the market

-titleist tsr2 forgiving fairway wood for high handicap
+most forgiving fairway wood

 The Titleist TSR2 fairway wood has the lowest center of gravity of any woods from Titleist because they removed the channel cut in the front of the club to make a fairway wood that is easy to hit high in the sky.
 That's why the TSR2 is my number one recommendation for high handicappers.